math-u-t/math-u-t/README.md

-# 👋 Hi, I'm **sphylics**
+# 👋 Hi, I'm **math-u-t**

 I’m a passionate **math & programming enthusiast** who loves solving problems and building meaningful tools.

 Open source is one of my favorite things to look at.

-If you have any questions or collaboration ideas, feel free to [open an issue here](https://github.com/sphylics/sphylics/issues/1).
+If you have any questions or collaboration ideas, feel free to [open an issue here](https://github.com/math-u-t/math-u-t/issues/1).

 ## 🧠 What I Do